-Relationship training utilizes the relationship between dog and owner and focuses on building a positive relationship.
+Relationship training utilizes the relationship between the dog and owner and focuses on building a positive relationship.
 As the name suggests, it’s relationship-based.
-The methodology uses tools such as learning what motivates a dog, reading a dog’s body language and putting the dog’s needs first.
+The methodology uses tools such as learning what motivates a dog, reading a dog’s body language, and putting the dog’s needs first.

 The relationship method uses positive reinforcement for desired behaviors while addressing unwanted behavior by controlling the environment, ignoring undesirable behaviors, and teaching incompatible behaviors.

 Relationship training avoids aversives.
 The relationship method of training uses capturing, luring, shaping, and cueing techniques and can include other positive-only training methods such as clicker training.

 The relationship method or modern training is used by well-known dog trainers such as Dr. Ian Dunbar, Karen Pryor, Patricia McConnell, Jean Donaldson, and Zak George, among many others.